commonpike/nl.kw.processing.portmods/README.md

 You can find its location in the Processing app, in the menu, under preferences.
 It's usually in your homedir somewhere.

-Or you can downlaod it from here, and put it there yourself.
+Or you can download it from here, and put it in that folder yourself.
+Once it's there, choose

 ## Folder structure

 ```
-- build
-  `- source
-    java source files
-  `- compiled
-    compiled source files
 - library
-  the only folder you need, containg the jar file
+    The only folder you need, containg the jar file
 - README.md
-  this file
+    This file
 - README.pdf
-  documentation
+    Introduction with pictures
+- build
+    Java source files
 ```

 ## Feedback & Problems